derekpeterson-plutus/derekpeterson-plutus/README.md

-- 👋 Hi, I’m Derek, I am a Full Stack Web Developer [in training]
+- 👋 Hi, I’m Derek, I am a Pursuit Fellow | Full Stack Web Developer.
 - 👀 I’m interested in ML, AI and Everything Technology.
-- 🌱 I’m currently learning JS, Python and a whole bunch of other computer languages.
+- 🌱 I’m currently learning JavaScript, HTML, CSS.
 - 💞️ I’m looking to collaborate with other Software Engineers on GitHub.
-- 📫 How to reach me: plutus.derekpeterson@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/derekpeterson-plutus/

 <!---
 derekpeterson-plutus/derekpeterson-plutus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.